okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 ## Authenticator recovery

-The default setting for Password reset is that the reset is initiated with an email.
-The steps in this section assume that this configuration hasn't changed.
+By default, the Password reset feature in your org is configured to be initiated with an email.
+The steps in this section assume that you haven't changed that default configuration.
 You can try out the email password recovery flow by selecting **Forgot password?** from the Sign-In Widget.
 You are prompted for your email or username, and then an OTP code is sent to your email address.
 After you enter this code and answer a security question, you are prompted to enter a new password.
 You are then directed to the <StackSelector snippet="applang" noSelector inline /> Welcome page. <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ### Recovery with Okta Verify